markmur/markmurray.blog/src/pages/blog/rate-limiter.md

 ### Problems

-This solution works but there are several problems with it - the most important being that it will not scale passed a single server.
+This solution works but there are several problems with it - the most important being that it will not scale past a single server.

 Let's say our server is receiving a high number of requests per second.
 We may want to scale our service horizontally by adding more servers and putting a load